This article was updated 26-July-2022 from its original version.

 The gap between the supply capacity of American pecan growers and demand for pecans by consumers is expected to grow larger before growers can catch up, as new marketing monies flow into the marketing and research efforts with the passing of the American Pecan Promotion Board.

-Pecan growers in the US recently completed the formation and staffing of the new American Pecan Promotion Board after an American Pecan Council board member was caught utilizing American growers monies to market pecans imported from Mexico.
+Pecan growers in the US recently completed the formation and staffing of the new American Pecan Promotion Board.
 While the American Pecan Council was not capable of assessing pecan imports, growers went to work forming an organization that could assess foreign pecan imports, now known as the American Pecan Promotion Board of APPB for short.

 The new APPB allows growers to assess pecan imports as well as pecans grown in the US which has helped level the playing field for American growers while at the same time increasing the marketing and research budgets for pecans in the domestic and global marketplace.